 - A. Go to the "Deploy" icon at the top of the screen, Click "Read Current Sonde Settings". - B. Click "Edit" to change the necessary settings.
 Verify and change the user name to the name of the sonde currently being used.
 Change the file name prefix to the appropriate file name for where the sonde will be deployed (it will be the 3-letter station code followed by the year and week number).
 If the sonde is being deployed on telemetry, go to the SDI12 tab and verify SDI12 Address (0) and the parameter list is correct and in order.
 Then go to "Advanced" tab.
 Verify 15-minute sampling interval.
 If the sonde is being deployed on telemetry, under "Logging Mode" select "Sample and Hold." - C. Click on the green arrow, at the bottom to save the changes and start the logging.
 You will be asked if you want to replace the file.
 Replace it.
 When prompted about the depth settings, choose to accept them.
 In the box to select log start time, choose "Next Interval", or you can choose "Custom Time" and choose a date and time to start the deployment (usually 00:00:00 on the day of deployment).
 Click "Apply".
-NOTE: The EXO sondes DO NOT need to start 59 seconds before a reading like the V2 sondes. - D. To double check that the sonde is logging, look at the file icon at the upper right corner of the screen, .
-If there is a green check mark next to it, then the sonde is logging. - E. To disconnect from the program, go back to the icon.
+NOTE: The EXO sondes DO NOT need to start 59 seconds before a reading like the V2 sondes. - D. To double check that the sonde is logging, look at the file icon at the upper right corner of - E. To disconnect from the program, go back to the icon.
 Click "Rescan".
 This should disconnect the sonde from the program.
 To verify this, look at the sonde icon in the upper right corner of the screen.
-If there is a red "X" next to it, then the sonde is disconnected. - F. Unplug the blue output adapter from the sonde and replace the connector plug.
+If there is a red "X" next to it, then the sonde is disconnected.

+F. Unplug the blue output adapter from the sonde and replace the connector plug.